sumanchalki/chrome-extension-image-filter/README.md

 # Chrome Extension - Image Filter

-A Chrome Extension to apply funny image filter on images of current page.
+A Chrome Extension to add dynamic noise filter on images of current page.

 Get it on the Chrome Web Store at https://chrome.google.com/webstore/detail/jikclhiolndnkgomeopaplkllokgdldm